Most people hope to be able to do what they want to do. We hope, and expect, to have rights and freedoms.

 Scientology, voodoo, dreamtime and pantheism, are not accepted as religions in some countries.

-Pastafarianism, a non-spiritual religion created by Atheists and Agnosics, has churches and clergy, and “worships” the Flying Spaghetti Monster.
+Pastafarianism, a non-spiritual religion created by Atheists and Agnostics, has churches and clergy, and “worships” the Flying Spaghetti Monster.
 It has been accepted as a religion by Poland, The Netherlands, and New Zealand.

 One of the rights that religions expect to have is to be exempt from paying rates for the land their churches are on.
-What is the justification for this, and which religions should have it?
+This is one reason why religions want to be accepted by their countries.

 Religious institutions and individual members of religions often expect every aspect of their teachings and practices to be accepted and respected by the society they live in.

-But the beliefs of all of these groups interact with each other and with the laws and rules of governments and other organisations.
+But the beliefs of the various groups interact with each other and with the laws and rules of governments and other organisations.

 Some religious rights and practices impact on the rights and wellbeing of many people or on the laws of the land, such as discrimination regarding employment, services, social acceptance, abortion, marriage, health, and public safety.